narration/narration/README.md

 ### Domain

-Responsible for representing concepts of the business, information about the business situation, and business rules.
-State that reflects the business situation is controlled and used here, even though the technical details of storing it are delegated to the infrastructure.
+Responsible for representing concepts of the business rules.
 This layer is the **heart of business software**.

 ### Infrastructure